hypogirl/health-bot/README.md

 Purges a given number of messages from a channel, counting from the most recently sent.

 **!motd**<br>
 There's a tradition of giving a special role named "Member Of The Day" to users who boost the server or users celebrating their birthday.
 This command automates the process and takes the role away from the user 24 hours after giving it.
-It will work with both the mention of the user the action is directed to or their ID.
+It will work with both the mention of the user the role is being given to or their ID.

 **!spam**<br>
 This featured is mostly useless but it exists, so it'll, at least, be described here.
 It sends out the message "spam" a given number of times.
 It is easily abusable and there is no limit number of messages to be sent.